Behavioral Health and Wellness

 Our work centers on those coming from refugee, immigrant and asylee backgrounds.
 Our counseling staff speak over a dozen languages and many share immigrant backgrounds similar to those of the client community.
 We offer:

-- Current funding allows us to treat Medicaid recipients and a small number of probono asylum seekers and/or uninsured Survivors of Torture
+• Current funding allows us to treat Medicaid recipients

-- Services based in Kent with an optional Seatac location
+• Programming based in Kent with an optional SeaTac location

 WRAPAROUND WITH INTENSIVE SERVICES (WISe)